 Factbox: Rulings by US Supreme Court during its current term

-May 25 (Reuters) - The U.S. Supreme Court has issued several important rulings during its current term that began last October and is due to decide its remaining cases by the end of June including disputes involving race-conscious college admissions practices, President Joe Biden's student debt forgiveness plan and voting rights.
+June 1 (Reuters) - The U.S. Supreme Court has issued a number of important rulings during its current term that began last October and is due to decide its remaining cases by the end of June including disputes involving race-conscious college admissions practices, President Joe Biden's student debt forgiveness plan and voting rights.

 Here is a look at some of the rulings issued by the court this term.